ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 sudo mv /etc/nixos /etc/nixos.bak
 cd ~/nixos-config

-# deploy the flake.nix located in the current directory
+# `--flake .#nixos-test` means deploy the flake.nix located in the current directory, and the nixosConfiguration's name is `nixos-test`
-sudo nixos-rebuild switch --flake .
+sudo nixos-rebuild switch --flake .#nixos-test
 ```

 Choose whichever you like.